 Discover the Hidden Gems Beyond Jancing Historic Trail and More

-The Jancing Historic Trail, also known as the Jianqing Huaigu Trail, stands out as one of Taiwan's most picturesque, albeit shortest, trails.
+The Jancing Historic Trail, also known as the Jianqing Huaigu Trail, stands out as one of Taiwan's most picturesque, albeit shortest, rail trails.
 Nestled in Taipingshan, this trail has garnered global admiration.

 While most visitors traverse the 900-meter path and turn back, we ventured further (with the necessary permits) to explore the ancient railway and a segment of the Jialuo Lake Trail before making our way to the Chinese Hemlock National Trail.